Take a minute and think of as many things as you can that have layers.

 Okay, I might be hungry but hey, they all have layers!

-I bet you didn’t have Spanish names in mind when you accepted the challenge but I assure you, they have layers.
-Lots of them!
+I bet you didn’t first think of Spanish names when you thought about layers but I assure you, they have lots of them!

 The Importance of Choosing the Right Spanish Name